manupriya54/request-replay/README.md

 # Your task

-Write a script which, given each of these files (start with [requestlog-simple.yaml](requestlog-simple.yaml)!), replays each request to api.stripe.com (see [our API docs](http://stripe.com/docs/api)) and compares the real response to
+Write a program which, given each of these files (start with [requestlog-simple.yaml](requestlog-simple.yaml)!), replays each request to api.stripe.com (see [our API docs](http://stripe.com/docs/api)) and compares the real response to